DataParadox/modern_gc/README.md

-# Performance Analysis of Modern Garabge Collectors in JDK 20
+# A Performance Analysis of Modern Garbage Collectors in the JDK 20 Environment

 ***Help***
 + ``--b_suite``: Evaluation benchmark suite (``dacapo``, ``renaissance``)